-- 1. E-mail is listed as a recruitment method in Section VII.D of the HawkIRB application - 2.
+- 1. E-mail is listed as a recruitment methods in Section VII.D of the HawkIRB application - 2.
 Mass e-mail is described as a recruitment method in VII.D.29 (and VII.D.30, if applicable) - 3.
-The email script is attached to the application
+The email script is attached to the application team must make initial contact with potential subjects in person or by letter prior to initiating any telephone contact, unless there is written documentation that the subject is willing to be contacted by telephone about the study in question or a specific kind of research as outlined in the study.
+NOTE: If a research repository from a previous study is used to identify subjects, there must be an IRB approved HIPAA waiver for this activity in the new protocol.